Artist Residency “XR Fall” in Vancouver – Immersive Realities

 2.1 – Applicants profile

-This program is open to any artist, creator, or project leader in XR writing-research.
+This programme is open to any artist, creator, or project leader in XR writing/research.

 2.2 – Eligible projects

-This program is open to all types of XR projects (360 or interactive virtual reality, augmented reality, mixed reality, installations involving immersive technologies,
+This programme is open to all types of XR projects (360 or interactive virtual reality, augmented reality, mixed reality, installations involving immersive technologies,sound design or 4D technology, etc.).

-Projects must relate to at least one of the following major themes:
+Project must relate to at least one of the following themes:

 3- Application process